 Todd May is the poststructuralist anarchist who thinks anarchism is more than just a critique of the state, that there is more than one struggle, that Foucault, Deleuze and Lyotard are important, that postructuralism is elusive, that anarchism is bottom-up and liberalism is top-down, that ‘how might one live?’
 Is the down and dirty question, that Foucault’s thought will remain standing when the dust is settled, that what it means to be human is a matter of practices, that Ranciere gets him emotionally, that friendship offers a different model from neo-liberalism and that his conception is about resistance not cohesion.

 High Five!
 3:AM: What made you become a philosopher?
-Were you always aware of a kind of crisis?
-Todd May: Many philosophers I talk with seem to get their start in philosophy from a teacher, often a college professor, that turns them on to the subject.
 MEGA Marx: Berfrois Interviews Jonathan Sperber.
 By Russell Bennetts Jonathan Sperber is a social historian and Curators’ Professor of History at the University of Missouri.

 His most recent publication is Karl Marx: A Nineteenth-Century Life.
-Russell Bennetts is the editor of Berfrois.
-Berfrois Was Karl Marx an anti-Semite?
 Creativity is rejected: Teachers and bosses don’t value out-of-the-box thinking.
 Illustration by Rob Donnelly In the United States we are raised to appreciate the accomplishments of inventors and thinkers—creative people whose ideas have transformed our world.

 We celebrate the famously imaginative, the greatest artists and innovators from Van Gogh to Steve Jobs.
 Viewing the world creatively is supposed to be an asset, even a virtue.
-Michael Sandel and AC Grayling in conversation.
-Read and watch the two philosophers on markets, morals and justice © Sophia Schorr-Kon On Wednesday night (8th May), Prospect hosted an evening of conversation between Michael Sandel and AC Grayling at the Royal Geographical Society in London.
-There is an edited transcript below.
-The event was divided into three parts.
+Online job boards burst with ads recruiting “idea people” and “out of the box” thinkers.
 How to Worry Less About Money.
 By Maria Popova What Goethe can teach us about cultivating a healthy relationship with our finances.

 The question of how people spend and earn money has been a cultural obsession since the dawn of economic history, but the psychology behind it is sometimes surprising and often riddled with various anxieties.
 In How to Worry Less about Money (public library) — another great installment in The School of Life’s heartening series reclaiming the traditional self-help genre as intelligent, non-self-helpy, yet immensely helpful guides to modern living, which previously gave us Philippa Perry’s How to Stay Sane, Alain de Botton’s How to Think More About Sex, and Roman Krznaric’s How to Find Fulfilling Work — Melbourne Business School philosopher-in-residence John Armstrong guides us to arriving at our own “big views about money and its role in life,” transcending the narrow and often oppressive conceptions of our monoculture.

 Evil, part one: how can we think about evil?
 "Evil" is a strong word, and a provocative one.
 Nowadays it tends to be reserved for acts of exceptional cruelty: the Moors murders, organised child abuse, genocide.
 It is not just the extreme nastiness of such acts – and their perpetrators – that makes people describe them as evil.
+There is something unfathomable about evil: it appears to be a deep, impenetrable darkness that resists the light of reason.
+To say that a murderer has killed because she or he is evil is really to point to an absence of motive.
 Philosophy since the Enlightenment, by Roger Jones.
 The French Technique.
 Ian James’ new book offers a compelling account of the most recent and interesting figures that constitute the actuality and singularity of the contemporary French philosophical landscape.

 Age of Ignorance by Charles Simic.
-Widespread ignorance bordering on idiocy is our new national goal.
 Errol Morris.
 The Inner History of Devices.
 Stuart Hall.
 Nietszche.